shopware/docs/concepts/extensions/apps-concept.md

 This functionality is available starting with Shopware 6.4.8.0.
 {% endhint %}

 [App scripts](../../guides/plugins/apps/app-scripts/README.md) allow your app to execute custom business logic inside the Shopware execution stack.
-This allows for new use cases, e.g., if you need to load additional data that should be rendered in the storefront or need to manipulate the cart.
+This allows for new use cases, e.g., if you need to load additional data that should be rendered in the Storefront or need to manipulate the cart.

 ## Add conditions to the Rule Builder